cabo/senml-jc/green.md

 ### LoRa reports with data from example 3

 Each report is 293 bytes for JSON or 195 bytes for CBOR.
 From the LoRa leaf-node Transmit Energy table, this means that each report consumes 74 mJ for JSON or 46.9 mJ for CBOR.
+This example is interesting because the CBOR payload fits in one LoRa packet, while the JSON payload requires two.
+This means that the CBOR is both smaller overall and has a lower modulation overhead.

 |                      |  JSON |  CBOR |
 |----------------------|-------|-------|